kent-map/kent/projects/dover-at-night/README.md

 'The sea is calm to-night.
 The tide is full, the moon lies fair Upon the straits ; — on the French coast the light Gleams and is gone ; the cliffs of England stand, Glimmering and vast, out in the tranquil bay.
 Come to the window, sweet is the night-air !
 Only, from the long line of spray Where the sea meets the moon-blanch'd land, Listen ! you hear the grating roar Of pebbles which the waves draw back, and fling' - _Dover Beach_ by Matthew Arnold

 The 18th century poem, _The Seaman of Dover_, is a tale of love between Henry who 'had conquered the hearts of many young damsels of beauty so bright' and Ruth, a squire's daughter from Sandwich whose parents lock her up in her chamber to prevent them marrying.
-Disappointed, Henry sails to Spain, but eventually the couple are reunited and marry.
+Disappointed, Henry sails to Spain, but Ruth follows him and eventually the couple are reunited and marry.

 Author and Journalist, [George Augustus Sala](/19c/19c-sala-biography) arrived in Dover 'bag and baggage' in 1840.